 To them who disobeyed our word;

-The speaker in this extract of the poem, which can be read in full here, tells the reader that the young persons who repress their sexual impulses and their Id suffer from the violent mental commotion.
+The speaker in this extract of the poem, tells the reader that the young persons who repress their sexual impulses and their Id suffer from the violent mental commotion.
 Being unable to sleep they change sides on their beds even during the late hours of the night.
 Their cushions do not comfort their disquieted minds.
 The harm that decides the nature of their health takes place in the near future.
 Even if a person has to depart from the natural course of Libido or Id because of some reasonable cause, he will have to face the danger of a serious disease and to experience the gloom of the actual state of illness.

 The expansive moments of constricted lives